-Borgo was outside the city of Rome and therefore Hadrian could build there his Mausoleum (now Castel Sant'Angelo), the most imposing ancient monument of the Rione with the bridge built by the same Emperor.
-The obelisk now in Piazza S. Pietro was located at the centre of a nearby circus initiated by the emperor Caligola and completed by Nero; another Roman monument (lost) was a tomb similar to Piramide di Caio Cestio and called in the Middle Ages Meta Romuli, as it was thought to be the tomb of the first Roman king.
+Borgo was outside the city of Rome and therefore Emperor Hadrian could build there his Mausoleum (now Castel Sant'Angelo), the most imposing ancient monument of the Rione with the bridge built by the same Emperor.
+The obelisk now in Piazza S. Pietro was located at the centre of a nearby circus initiated by Emperor Caligula and completed by Emperor Nero; another Roman monument (lost) was a tomb similar to Piramide di Caio Cestio and called in the Middle Ages Meta Romuli, as it was thought to be the tomb of the first Roman king.

 The history of Borgo is to a great extent the history of Basilica di S. Pietro, founded in the IVth century and which soon attracted pilgrims from all over Europe.
 But of its medieval past Borgo retains very little because in the early XVIth century the popes decided to build a new basilica and in a process which lasted some 150 years they gave to the Rione a Renaissance/Baroque appearance.
 In addition to the new basilica, the walls, the churches of S. Maria in Transpontina and S. Spirito in Sassia, the papal residences of Palazzo del Belvedere and Casino Pontificio and finally Palazzo Giraud all belong to this period.

-Palazzo del Belvedere and the corridors which link it with Palazzo Apostolico, the current residence of the pope, are today known as Vatican Museums, a museum where the building itself with all its frescoes and decorations is an extraordinary work of art.
+Palazzo del Belvedere and the corridors which link it with Palazzo Apostolico, the current residence of the pope, house Musei Vaticani, a museum where the building itself with all its frescoes and decorations is an extraordinary work of art.
 The ecstatic angels of Ponte S. Angelo were meant as a spiritual introduction to S. Pietro.
-A modern fountain near Porta Castello is a reminder of the military role of Castel Sant'Angelo, the fortress where Pope Clement VII sought refuge in 1527 and was sieged for seven months.
+A modern fountain near Porta Castello is a reminder of the military role of Castel Sant'Angelo.

 2) S. Maria delle Grazie